elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ## Housing Affordability

 Let us start off with one of the biggest issues facing Canadians under the age of 40.
 The best way to deal with housing affordability is to make homes affordable for those that don't own a home.
-This means reducing the demand from non-primrary home buyers and increasing housing supply.
+This means reducing the demand from non-primary home buyers and increasing housing supply.

-Domestic speculation is a probelm in Canada.
+Domestic speculation is a problem in Canada.
 Temporarily banning foreign buyers or taxing vacancy is not going to bring affordability.
 It doesn't go far enough.
 You have to ban foreign ownership itself.
 Why do we even let foreign buyers purchase residential homes in the first place?
 That itself should be taxable.
 Call it a foreign ownership tax.

 As a Canadian citizen, I would expect to not be able to purchase a US home, unless I have a green card or was a dual citizen, even if I have work permit.
-That is not the case, but that's because the US econmy is 10x Canada's.
+That is not the case, but that's because the US economy is 10x Canada's.
 Likewise, foreigners who **cannot** reside in Canada, should not be able to buy properties in Canada.

 I do not think housing should be something where land lords can live off the rent they make.
 That is absurd, and thus companies should not be allowed to buy residential properties either.
 If companies own residential properties, it should be because of reasons like developing the property itself.